Python List Directories In Directory

 Handling Special Characters and Paths

 File and directory names can contain special characters, and paths can have different separators depending on the operating system (forward slash / on Unix-like systems, backslash \ on Windows).
-To handle these variations reliably, always use os.path.join() to construct paths, and encode filenames appropriately if dealing with non-ASCII characters.
+That said, to handle these variations reliably, always use os. path.join() to construct paths, and encode filenames appropriately if dealing with non-ASCII characters.

 import os